k2pctdn/k2pctdn.github.io.old/_pages/about.md

 ---
 permalink: /about/
+title: "About"
+excerpt: "Just another About me page."
 ---

 Hello there!
 I am just another ordinary person and I am passionate about sharing my knowledge and experiences with others.
 I believe that everyone has something valuable to contribute, and I love to write about the things that interest me the most.